Nikit-Uppala/Intelligibility-Detection/README.md

 #Let's keep a tract of the experiments here

 1) threshold_gaussian.py : - Sets the threshold for overlap of gaussians
+2) threshold_multiprocess.py : - Calculates the threshold using multiprocessing.

+To run: python threshold_multiprocess.py <number_of_cores> <version_of_match_score>.
+If the parameters are not mentioned, then number of cores = os.cpu_count() and version=1.